ibm-cloud-docs/codeengine/configmap-secret.md

    ```
    {: screen}

-6. Run the job again and specify to use the `myliteralsecret` secret for this job run.
+8. Resubmit the jobrun and specify to use the `myliteralsecret` secret for this job run.

    When updating a job or app with an environment variable that fully references a secret to fully reference a different secret, full references override other full references in the order in which they are set (the last referenced set overrides the first set).
    {: note}

     ```
-    ibmcloud ce job run --name myjob3 --jobdef myjobdef1 --env-from-secret myliteralsecret
+    ibmcloud ce jobrun resubmit  --jobrun myjobrun2  --name myjobrun2resubmit  --env-from-secret myliteralsecret
     ```
     {: pre}

-7. Display the job logs of the `myjob3` job.
-This time, the job logs display `Hello My literal secret!!` which is the value specified in the `mysecret-fromlit` secret.
+9. Display the jobrun logs of an instance of the `myjobrun2resubmit` jobrun.
+This time, display the logs of the 4th instance of the jobrun.
+The log displays `Hello My literal secret!!` which is the value specified in the `mysecret-fromlit` secret.
+You can use the `jobrun get` command to  display the details of the jobrun including the running instances of the jobrun.

     ```
-    ibmcloud ce job logs --name myjob3
+    ibmcloud ce jobrun logs --instance myjobrun2resubmit-4-0
     ```
     {: pre}